Tumne/automizer-5000/README.md

 # Automizer 5000

-_The future of yesterday is here now... or tomorrow_
+_The future of yesterday is here now... probably_

 This is a basic automation wizard form utilizing React/Typscript/Material UI.
 A user can navigate the multi-step, add information and submit their automation values.
 I decided to only implement textboxes and spent time to closely match the design.